mehrvarz/webcall/README.md

 We can build a network of telephony servers, offering completely free and boundless telephony to everyone.
 This is possible because new WebCall servers can be added very easily.
-And because as a user, you can interact with any other WebCall user, independet of who is hosting their users.
+And because as a user, you can interact with any other WebCall user, independet of who is hosting these users.
 All of this is possible without any server-to-server coordination taking place.
-Here I describe the simple mechanism behind this:

 [https://timur.mobi/webcall/info/server](https://timur.mobi/webcall/info/server)